-What are the cause of testosterone deficiency?
+What is the cause of testosterone deficiency?

 Testosterone deficiency occurs when the body is unable to make enough testosterone.
 It is sometimes called hypogonadism.
 Testosterone deficiency can significantly affect a man’s health and quality of life.

-Our lifestyle choices influence our testosterone levels.
-Healthy choices lead to healthy testosterone levels as we age.
 But unhealthy ones can be destructive and lead to serious testosterone-related issues later in life.

 Old Age– Testosterone levels in men decrease by 1% to 2% every after they reach 30 years.

 Eating junk foods – If you’re regularly eating junk food, your body is going to suffer badly and testosterone levels will decrease.
-Overeating or eating processed junk foods have unhealthy levels of calories and sodium, which can lower testosterone quickly.
+Overeating or eating processed junk foods has unhealthy levels of calories and sodium, which can lower testosterone quickly.

 Not Eating enough healthy fats – Low-fat diets could be one of the reasons behind your lower testosterone levels.
-Always include healthy fats an integral part of your diet like walnuts, avocados, and fish to boost testosterone.
+Always include healthy fats as an integral part of your diet like walnuts, avocados, and fish to boost testosterone.

 Deficiency of Vitamin D – Vitamin D deficiency is a common health problem.
-If you don’t get sufficient sunlight, there is correlation between this deficiency and low testosterone.
+If you don’t get sufficient sunlight, there is a correlation between this deficiency and low testosterone.
 So boost your vitamin D by taking supplements of Vitamin D3 or exposure to sunlight.

 Lack of physical activity and exercise – A lack of physical activity is one of the most common culprits of low testosterone.
 Regular exercise and physical activity is the best way to increase your testosterone levels quickly.
-When exercise regularly, increased testosterone production allows your muscle recover quickly and grow stronger.
+When exercising regularly, increased testosterone production allows your muscle to recover quickly and grow stronger.

-Obesity– Obesity is one of the cause of lower testosterone levels in men.
+Obesity– Obesity is one of the causes of lower testosterone levels in men.
 A study found that a four-inch increase in waist size lowered testosterone levels by 75%.
 So reducing weight should be very important for managing your testosterone levels to normal.